espanido

 • Nuances: Small details in the context can influence the choice of tense.
 For instance, estuve todo el día en casa (I was home all day) indicates a completed action with a defined period, whereas estaba en casa todo el día (I was home all day) suggests a habitual action or an action in progress.

-How to conjugate regular verbs in different tenses
+How to conjugate regular verbs in Spanish Past Tenses

 The conjugation of regular verbs in different tenses such as Pretérito Perfecto, Indefinido, and Imperfecto can be systematized by following specific endings for -ar, -er, and -ir verbs.